spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 The app profile deployment takes a few moments to finish.
-You can review the application's deployment progress by navigating to the left **Main Menu** and clicking on Virtual Clusters.
+You can review the application's deployment progress by navigating to the left **Main Menu** and selecting **Virtual Clusters**.
 Click on **cluster-2** to view its details page.

-The app profile deployment takes a few moments to finish.
-You can review the application's progress by navigating to the left **Main Menu** and clicking on Virtual Clusters.
-Click on cluster-2 to view its details page.

-Once the app profile is successfully deployed, the cluster details page will expose the public-facing URLs of the services.
+Once the app is successfully deployed, the cluster details page will expose the public-facing URLs of the services.